php20ai/php20ai/README.md

 ## Hi there 👋

-### My name is Aliah Iqbal, I am a BSc Mathematics and a MSc Mathematics Graduate who enjoys coding, I have done group projects that involves creating website or applications using pragramming languages such as Javascript, HTML, CSS and SQL.
-I have completed courses to build my technical skills such as Software Engineering Skills bootcamp with CoGrammer and HyperionDev.
-My hobby is walking in a sunny weather.
+### My name is Aliah Iqbal, I am a Mathematics graduate who enjoys coding, I have done a group project that involves an educational game that aimed at students in secondary schools, by using pragramming languages such as Javascript and SQL.
+I have completed courses to build my technical skills such as Software Engineering skills bootcamp with CoGrammer and HyperionDev.
+My hobbies are walking in a sunny weather, eating desserts and chocolates.
 ###